Rendani-Tshishonga/Mongodb_pipelines/README.md

 ```
 ### $out

-The $out operator writes documents that are returned by the pipeline into a new collection.
+The $out stage writes documents that are returned by the pipeline into a new collection.
 When a collection already exists the $out operator replaces the existing collection with new data.
 We must note that the $out operator should be used as the last stage within the pipeline to ensure results are obtained to populate the new collection.

 Example:
 ```